How to Save Money on Taxes? Preparing to Save on Your American Expat Tax Return

 Knowing that you qualify for both the Foreign Earned Income Exclusion and the Foreign Tax Credit, you might be tempted to simply not file a return.
 After all, you are reasonably sure that your entire tax liability is covered by these exclusions.
 Maybe you even know, from past experience, that you are 100% covered.
 Not filing would be a drastic misstep, however, as these exclusions only apply when claimed with proper forms!
 And they must be filed every year.

-Foreign Housing Credit
+Saving Money on Taxes with Foreign Housing Credit

 The rate for the Foreign Housing Credit varies from country to country.
 To be sure you are deducting the maximum amount allowed, and to be sure the credit is actually applied to you, be certain that your rate is adjusted to your host country.
 The Foreign Housing Credit, in simple terms, is a credit that allows you to deduct certain housing costs.
 You do not automatically qualify for this by living abroad, however.
 You must pass either the physical presence test or the bona fide residence test to prove that you have officially moved overseas and are earning foreign income.
 The Foreign Housing Credit exists because the IRS understands that housing is often more expensive outside the US than it is inside the US.
 The rate is adjusted based on a comparison between the cost of living in the US and the country in which you are now living.
 Without this credit, an overseas move would not be possible for many expats.
 Normally, the Foreign Housing Credit does not allow you to deduct more than 30% of your gross income.
 No matter what the rate, however, it would be a mistake to not apply for this credit.